ETF Opportunities Z Score

 Competition

-Fund Asset Allocation for ETF Opportunities
+Fund Asset Allocation for Ultra Blue

 The fund consists of 95.46% investments in stocks, with the rest of investments allocated between various types of exotic instruments.